Tag: Steve McCabe

 The below Parliamentary question was asked by Steve McCabe on 2016-09-02.

-To ask the Secretary of State for the Home Department, what her policy is on allowing more refugees the opportunity to reach the UK safely and legally.
+To ask the Secretary of State for the Home Department, what her Department plans to do to increase the number of refugees reaching the UK safely and legally under the family reunification scheme.

 Mr Robert Goodwill